NeuroTechX/moabb/docs/source/dataset_summary.rst

 .. _imagined-speech:

-Imagined Speech (imagery subset)
+Imagined Speech (imagery family)
 ================================

 Welcome to the **imagined speech** family, where subjects silently imagine speaking words, phonemes, or phrases without any sound or movement.
 Imagined speech is a close cousin of classical motor imagery: both rely on internal mental rehearsal and both are decoded with similar pipelines.
-In MOABB, imagined speech datasets are tagged with the ``imagery`` paradigm so you can benchmark them with :class:`moabb.paradigms.MotorImagery` and :class:`moabb.paradigms.FilterBankMotorImagery` without new paradigm code.
+In MOABB, imagined speech datasets are tagged with the ``imagery`` paradigm and have a dedicated :class:`moabb.paradigms.SpeechImagery` class with broadband (1-100 Hz) defaults tuned for speech, while still being compatible with :class:`moabb.paradigms.MotorImagery` and :class:`moabb.paradigms.FilterBankMotorImagery` if you prefer the classic motor band.

 The family currently contains :class:`~moabb.datasets.BCIComp2020IS`,